A k-mer Based Approach for SARS-CoV-2 Variant Identification: Related Work

 With the global outbreak of Covid-19 in 2020, different mutations of its variants were discovered by the genomics community.
 Massive testing and large-scale sequencing produced a huge amount of data, creating ample opportunity for the bioinformatics community.
-Researchers started exploring the evolution of SARS-CoV-2~\cite{Ewen2021TargetedSelf} to vaccine landscapes~\cite{su2021learning} and long-term effects of covid to patients~\cite{tankisi2020critical}.
+Researchers started exploring the evolution of SARS-CoV-2~\cite{Ewen2021TargetedSelf,melnyk2020clustering} to vaccine landscapes~\cite{su2021learning} and long-term effects of covid to patients~\cite{tankisi2020critical}.
 In~\cite{Laporte2020TheSA}, the authors indicate how the coronavirus spike protein is fine-tuned towards the temperature and protease conditions of the airways, to enhance virus transmission and pathology.
 After the global spread of the coronavirus, researchers started exploring ways to identify new variants and measuring vaccine effectiveness.
 In~\cite{Leila2021Genotype}, the authors study genome structures of SARS-CoV-2 and its previous versions, while~\cite{Lokman2020ExploringTG} explores the genomics and proteomic variants of the SARS-CoV-2 spike glycoprotein.
-It is also important to study the conditional dependencies between the attributes (amino acids) and the class label (if any such dependency exist).
-Studying these dependencies can help finding any (hidden) relationships/dependencies, which in turn can help in the analysis of the protein sequences.